MUSA-620-Spring-2017/Course-Materials/README.md

 **SCHEDULING**

-Class: Wednesdays from 9am to 12pm.
+Class: Wednesdays from 9am to 12pm in the Levin Building, room 111.

 Office hours: Mondays 6pm-8pm and Tuesdays 1pm-3pm.
 Email galkamaxd at gmail to schedule a time.

 **OBJECTIVE**